megha-ag/job-broker/README.md

 2. When broker gets notified of a new message, then:
   * Broker sets the visibility timeout of the message as specified in the config
   * During invisibility timeout, the same message will not be notified to any queue listener
-  * The broker passes the message to a workers
+  * The broker passes the message to a worker
   * Once the workers callback that the message is processed, broker deletes the message
   * If workers fail, the message will be notified to the broker again after the invisibility timeout